danielparks/htmlize/README.md

   * [Apache License, Version 2.0](LICENSE-APACHE)
   * [MIT license](LICENSE-MIT)

+The entities.json file is copyright WHATWG, and is copied from
+<https://html.spec.whatwg.org/entities.json>.
+It is licensed under the [BSD
+3-Clause License](entities.json-LICENSE).

 ### Contributions

 Unless you explicitly state otherwise, any contribution you submit as defined